Skip to content

 • Core rotations

-Building a strong core and lower body improves balance, passing stability, hitting power, jumping ability, and overall speed.
+Building a strong core and lower body improves footwork, balance, passing stability, hitting power, jumping ability, and overall speed.

-Method #4: Practicing Your Serving Mechanics Without a Ball
+4: Practicing Your Serving Mechanics Without a Ball

 Shadow‑serving is an excellent way to work on serving mechanics without using a ball.
 By practicing the correct motion and building muscle memory, players can become more consistent with their serve.